bisqwit/TinyDeflate/README.md

 13) The `first` field in the return value has the same meaning as the `int` type return value described earlier.
 The `second.first` field in the return value contains the number of bytes that were consumed from the input.
 The `second.second` field in the return value contains the number of bytes that were written to the output.

+14) This method is non-backtrackable, and uses a bit more memory than the backtrackable ones.

+15) This method is backtrackable, meaning that some bytes in the input may be read twice.
+It uses less memory than the non-backtrackable calls.

 ### Tips